heathensoft/lwjgl-guide/guide/chapter00.md

-## Prerequisite Experience

-* Basic knowledge of Java

 ## Programming Environment

-Most of you will probably already be familiar creating a new Java project.
+Most of you will probably already be familiar with creating a new Java project.
 But for the sake of getting everyone on the same page I'll briefly get into how to set things up.
 For the development I will be using JetBrains Intelli IDEA Community Edition.
 If you've had some experience programming in Java, chances are you're already somewhat familiar with either Intellij or Eclipse.
 An IDE can make project management easier.
-Build tools and Version Control are usually neatly integrated with the IDE, and you can execute buildscripts and git commands from a UI instead of using a terminal.
+Build tools and version control are usually neatly integrated with the IDE, and you can execute buildscripts and git commands from a UI instead of using a terminal.

 *I won't spend much time on installation, as I suspect most of you have some form of a setup already.*